Skip to main content

 }

-Once you detect EOF, close files with fclose() to free up system resources.
-Avoid infinite loops that keep reading past EOF.
+Once you detect EOF, close the file or stream with fclose() to free up system resources.
+Don't keep looping over input that's already ended.

 if (feof(input_file)) {